 The Town provides paid sick days to all full-time and part-time employees.
-Temporary employees and on call firefighters are not entitled to any paid sick days.
-Sick time may be used in quarter hour increments hour increments, and employees will be paid at the normal straight time rate for the number of hours the employee was scheduled to work.
+Temporary employees and on-call firefighters are not entitled to any paid sick days.
+Sick time may be used in quarter hour increments normal straight time rate for the number of hours the employee was scheduled to work.
 Sick pay may not exceed the employee's regular workday and/or workweek hours.

 Sick leave accrues is atgranted at the rate of six (6) days per calendar year, up to a maximum of thirty (30) days based on the employees normal daily hour schedule (8, 9 or 10 hour schedule).
-For new employees, Accrual sick leave is grantedcommences on the date of hire, but cannot be taken during the first ninety (90) days of employment (probationary period).
+For new employees, Acerual sick leave is granted commences on the date of hire, but cannot be taken during the first ninety (90) days of employment (probationary period).
 A part-time employee will be paid for sick days on a pro-rated basis in accordance with his/her regular hours of work.